 - Foresight Manual - Empowered Futures for the 2030 Agenda

-The Centre also publishes a series of Notes on Public Service Excellence as well as Working Papers for which it invites development experts and practitioners to put forward ideas and approaches that should inform the debate on achieving the UN Sustainable Development Goals (SDGs).
+The Centre also published a series of Notes on Public Service Excellence as well as Working Papers for which it invited development experts and practitioners to put forward ideas and approaches that should inform the debate on achieving the UN Sustainable Development Goals (SDGs).
 The papers are available here: